(As of April 12, 2023)

 I use a trauma-informed, culturally sensitive, holistic, and strengths-based approach to help you see yourself in a new light.

-With curiosity and compassion, we'll explore the memories and experiences that keep your thoughts, feelings, and actions from reflecting your best self.
+With curiosity and compassion, we'll explore the memories and experiences that keep your thoughts, feelings, and actions from reflecting your favorite self.
 We'll keep the "golden nuggets" and help you let go of the rest so your past doesn't keep dictating your future.
 We'll leverage your natural gifts to take on your Mean Inner Critic, and heal your pain so you can start living life with more ease, joy and a deeper sense of meaning.

 Past clients have described my style as warm, engaging, and authentic.